-Deciding on kitchen paint colors can be surprisingly stressful, especially if you plan on painting your cabinets.
+Deciding on the best kitchen paint colors can be surprisingly stressful, especially if you plan on painting your cabinets.
 Kitchen cabinetry is a major expense, and with so much of your budget on the line, repainting faded cabinets or selecting a color for a new set can be daunting.
 When confronted with a seemingly endless selection of shades in the paint aisle, the process doesn’t get much easier.

 To help narrow down the infinite options available, we polled a selection of interior designers to see what they always reach for when creating stylish spaces.
-From dusty greens to crisp whites and deep blues, these are the kitchen paint color picks of the pros.
 We don’t know about you, but when our go-to interior design sources reveal their secrets, we take note.
-Trust us, you’re going to want to pin these kitchen paint colors to your dream kitchen board on Pinterest for inspiration.
+From dusty greens to crisp whites and deep blues, keep reading for eight kitchen paint color picks by the pros.

 For High Contrast